fcUalberta/covid-dashboard/README.md

 1. Check the path in clustering_dataload to verify if you had given the right path to cluster_data folder
 1. Run the application using python app.py

-Alternatively, you can also download the full source code with dependencies from here: http://tiny.cc/6j4cnz and perform step 1 and 5 from above.
+Alternatively, you can also download the full source code with dependencies (all the input data) from here: http://tiny.cc/6j4cnz and perform step 1 and 5 from above.

 ## References
 1. https://plot.ly/dash/